Pallares Chinese "Caidao" Cleaver - Carbon Steel

 At first glance this might present as a standard cleaver, a sharp but blunt instrument ideal for whacking meats around.
 This Chinese-style Cleaver, though is inspired by the "caidao", an essential blade in the Chinese kitchen.
 Surprisingly thin, light, and agile "caidao" means "vegetable knife" and is often used for julienning.
 It also fillets and bones, and we love how the flat side bursts open garlic (and the razor sharp blade cuts it better than in Goodfellas).
 Held at both sides like a mezzalune it can mince herbs finely and chopping goes down quickly and safely, with knuckles resting against the broad flat of the blade.
 Like most things there's a bit of a learning curve, but this is one of the most exciting knives we've found in a long while.

 Take Care: A knife is a cook's most important tool and should be treated with care.
-Carbon steel won't let you get lazy, because it insists on being treated right.
-In return, it gives you one of the sharpest, hardest edges you could ever hope for.
-Use the knife, clean the knife, dry the knife, sharpen the knife, and rub the blade with blade-safe mineral oil.
+Stainless steel knives may be less demanding than their carbon steel cousins, but they still require a little TLC.
+Use the knife, clean the knife, dry the knife, sharpen the knife.
 And for goodness sake, be careful!
 This knife is SHARP.

 Please note the care instructions above.
 Knives cannot be returned after use.